Defending the Families Who Defend Us

 Customers served!
 1 Customers served!

-Change the Air Foundation staff and volunteers took five trips in 2025 to Washington D.C., meeting with both Republican and Democrat offices.
+Change the Air Foundation staff and volunteers took six trips in 2025 to Washington D.C., meeting with both Republican and Democrat offices.

 Customers served!
 1 + Customers served!